LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Overview/ComponentBreakdown/conditions.md

 * Cancel response.
 Similarly, a user might wish to cancel their request with a phrase like "Never mind".
 The bot will then clear the data in the slot and send the cancelled message to the user, as defined by you.

 * Fallback response.
 If a user asks for a slot to be changed but the bot/automation couldn't recognize the phrase the user used ("give me a different color" for example), it will send a fallback response.
 This could be something like "I'm sorry, I didn't understand.
 Can you try again?" for example.

-#### The Dialog List

-At the bottom of the Dialog Viewer, you'll find a view listing all your different Dialogs.
-Click the **+** icon at the bottom left corner of the Dialog Viewer to add a new Dialog.
-You'll be prompted to enter a new name for the Dialog (**we recommend using standard naming conventions to name your Dialogs, to make them more sortable and easy to find**) and choose between two options:

-* Dialog - the default choice is a standard dialog, as described above.

-* Fallback dialog - the second choice is a fallback dialog, which gets triggered when the bot/automation cannot recognize a user's input and has to fallback to an escalation/troubleshooting conversation.

-You can use the hamburger icon right next to the **+** icon to see a list of your different dialogs.
-Otherwise, they are displayed horizontally, in chronological order.

 #### Code